wandak3/selfbot_myuu_discord/README.md

 "10/10 greninja full stock hehe"

 I personally thank you all for the feedback.
 It's beed a pleasure for helping you ease the grinding!

+## Changelog

+### [Version 1.1] - 2022-02-14

+### New Feature
+- Available to shiny hunt AND breeding at the same time.
+Use command `.breed {pokemon-that-will-hatch}`.
+- Log channel is available.
+Bot will automatically send shiny log to a defined channel.
+- Bot restart will not remove previous data.
+It will now save with settings before the restart.
+You will not need to setup. everything again.
+### Update Feature
+- Command `.status` will now send a more detail setup of the bot.
+- Command `.pb` to set prefer ball is more accurate.
+**Note:** only input the ball name, example: `.pb ultra, .pb poke`
+- Hunting now availble to do multiple hunting at a time.
+Add more hunt target by `.hunt {pokemon-name-1} {pokemon-name-2}`.
+### Removed Feature
+- `.mega` since not many user see it neccessary.
+- `.dance` since not many user see it neccessary.